kkohbrok/mls-associated-parties/draft-kohbrok-mls-associated-parties.md

 from the group’s `epoch_secret` (of the new epoch).
-The `ap_exporter_secret` is then used to derive the `ap_commit_base_secret` for each associated party, where `context` is the AssociatedPartyExportContext with `ap_index` as the associated party's index in the AssociatedParties extension and `leaf_node` as the associated party's LeafNode.
+The `ap_exporter_secret` is then used to derive the `ap_commit_base_secret` for each associated party, where `context` is the AssociatedPartyExportContext with `ap_index` as the associated party's index in the AssociatedParties extension and `ap_entry` as the associated party's AssociatedPartyEntry.

 ~~~ tls
 ap_exporter_secret =